Charging Infrastructure for Electric Vehicles

 Developing the Future of EV Mobility in Europe

 Electrification and e-mobility solutions are key enablers for reducing CO2 emissions.
 E-mobility will play a key role in solving many of the challenges we face today with regard to energy use and urbanization.

 As a clean, zero-emissions mode of transport, EVs are expected to gain popularity in the future.
 But at present, fully charging them is a time-consuming process that can take several hours using a household power supply, also the widespread belief is that the cars are too expensive.
 In addition, EVs are only able to drive short distances compared to gasoline-engine vehicles.
 Easily accessible charging infrastructure is a prerequisite for the transition to electric vehicles.
 There is still significant uncertainty as to when actual, large-scale adoption of electric vehicles will occur.

-Our two-day conference will discuss today’s technologies and tomorrow’s solutions for smart charging, investment needs and business models for e-mobility, latest trends in e-mobility and charging and update on Charging Infrastructure Market.
+That two-day conference discussed today’s technologies and tomorrow’s solutions for smart charging, investment needs and business models for e-mobility, latest trends in e-mobility and charging and update on Charging Infrastructure Market.

-Our attendees will have the opportunity to network with experts in the field while learning and sharing their experience.
+The attendees had the opportunity to network with experts in the field while learning and sharing their experience.

 · Charging Infrastructure Market: Update and Transformation